fadelsh/GraphGroupProj/README.md

-# A java group project for the algorthims class at Iowa State.
+# A java group project for the algorithms class at Iowa State.